redux-effects/redux-effects/Readme.md

 ## Writing effectful middleware

-Effects middleware look essentially just like regular redux middleware, except that it _*MUST*_ return a promise.
+Effects middleware look essentially just like regular redux middleware, except that it _*must*_ return a promise.
 If it does not return a promise, it won't compose with other effects, and so won't be very useful to anyone.

+As a general rule, your effect middleware should be as dumb as possible.
+There are two reasons for this:

+  * Effect middleware is inherently impure, and therefore difficult to test and reason about
+  * Keeping complexity out of the effect middleware ensures it is as generally useful as possible, and as open as possible to abstraction and metaprogramming.

 ### Example - Simple cookie middleware